Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Contraindications: individual intolerance to the components of the drug, myocardial infarction, myocarditis.

-Efficiency high at correct selection drug doses.
-You may need lifelong medication.
+Efficiency high at correct selection drug dose.
+Lifelong medication may be required.

 1. Radiation therapy.
-Impact on the pituitary tumor by ionizing radiation.
+Exposure of a pituitary tumor to ionizing radiation.
 Combined with drug therapy or after surgical removal tumors.
-Perhaps remote irradiation or the introduction of isotopes into tumor tissues.
+Perhaps remote irradiation or the introduction of isotopes into tumor tissue.

 Indications: pituitary tumors 1-3 cm, not amenable to drug therapy.

-Contraindications distance to optic nerves less than 5 mm, increased levels of lymphocytes, leukocytes, platelets, diseases of the nervous system, fever, purulent or inflammatory foci in the area of irradiation, diseases of the respiratory system, kidney and heart failure.
+Contraindications distance to optic nerves less than 5 mm, increased levels of lymphocytes, leukocytes, platelets, diseases of the nervous system, increased temperature, purulent or inflammatory foci in the area of irradiation, diseases of the respiratory system, kidney and heart failure.

-Efficiency high, in combination with other methods of treatment.
+Efficiency high, in combination with other treatment methods.

 1. Surgery.
 Removal of a pituitary tumor through the sinuses using endoscopic surgical instrument.
 Macroadenomas larger than 2 cm are removed by craniotomy.